jstrieb/hackernews-button/README.md

 The
 [manifest](https://github.com/jstrieb/hackernews-button/blob/master/manifest.json)
-sets up the whole extension.
+connects all parts of the extension together.
 It attaches keyboard commands to events and runs a page with background scripts, which do most of the heavy lifting.
 It also runs a small content script on `news.ycombinator.com` pages.

 There are two important background scripts.
 [`background.js`](https://github.com/jstrieb/hackernews-button/blob/master/background.js)